mouseless/baked/docs/layers/domain.md

 }
 ```

+A convention with given level order will be added to the median, in other words
+will have 0 as its order relative to its level.
+It is also possible to specify
-Layers also provide order within their min/max values or a specific order within
+min/max values or a specific position within the level.
-the layer.

 ```csharp
 builder.Conventions.SetPropertyAttribute(